DiRAC-Training/FM001-Bash-command-line/_episodes/06-using-scripts-pipes.md

 > > By using the `grep` directly in the pipe, we've removed the need for a separate script, simplifying the pipe.
 >{: .solution}
 {: .challenge}

+Key points:
+- "You can include your own Bash scripts in pipes."
+- "A common and useful pattern in Bash shell is to run a program or script that generates potentially a lot of output, then use pipes to filter out what you're really after."
+{: .keypoints}